-Step 1: The invitation
+Step 1: The Invitation

-Step 2: Installing the browser extension or mobile app
+Step 2: Installing the Mobile App

-Step 3: Testing tips
+Step 3: Testing Tips

-Step 4: Completing the test
+Step 4: Completing the Test

 Once the test contributor is ready, they're free to begin sharing their insights!
-After they've completed their test they'll be thanked for participating and notified that their test has been submitted to you.
+After they've completed their test, they'll be thanked for participating and notified that their test has been submitted to you.

-Watch a demo
+Watch a Demo